Literature / The Callista Trilogy

 - Noodle Incident: Played straight and eventually subverted with General Sulamar and the "Massacre at Mendicat", which he claims was a magnificent military campaign that put him on the map in Imperial history.
 Crix Madine reveals to Durga and Lemelisk that said massacre was in fact nothing more than when Sulamar made a buffoonish command error that sent the Mendicat, an Imperial mining station, hurtling into a star.

 - Reality Ensues: Honestly, Durga?
-What did you expect to happen when you tried to build a superweapon but decided to cheap out on construction material?
+What did you expect to happen when you tried to build a superweapon but decided to cheap out on construction material and labor?
+It doesn't even fire.

 - Ridiculously Human Robots: Nichos Marr in the first book.
 He's the result of a failed attempt at Brain Uploading.
 As a result, he has heated outer plating to imitate body heat and the ability to move his face.
 Too bad he's still a robot who happens to have some human memories.